The Way of being

 Pathways

-Here, (i) principles for developing pathways are developed (ii) a generic pathway for both users and developers is outlined.
+Here, principles for developing pathways are presented, followed by a generic pathway for use and development.

-The presentation here is brief; for details, see the longer in-process versions linked from The Way of Being site).
+This presentation is brief; for details, see the longer in-process versions linked from The Way of Being site.

 Intelligent pathways to the ultimate involve: